osamuzahid/cardiff-open-day/README.md

 # Cardiff University Open Day

 This project is a simple web app for browsing programs available during the Cardiff University Open Day.
-It allows users to search and sort the programs by time or title, displaying detailed information about each topic and program, including location, description, and times.
+It allows users to search and sort the programs by time or title and view detailed information about each topic and program, including location, description, and times.

 ## Features
 - Displays detailed information about each program